 The Spokesperson-appointed coordinators and the Director of Operations-appointed managers are successful through the efforts of collaborating scientists, technical professionals, and managerial and administrative support staff.
-The entire M&O scope of work is sorted in a Work Breakdown Structure - WBS (included as Appendix 1 to this plan), and the WBS tasks are defined in a detailed Memorandum of Understanding (MOU) approved by the IceCube Collaborating institutions.
+The entire M&O scope of work is sorted in a Work Breakdown Structure - WBS (included as Appendix 1 of this plan), and the WBS tasks are defined in a detailed Memorandum of Understanding (MOU) approved by the IceCube Collaborating institutions.

 Every task in the MOU is assigned to an institution.
 The Principal Investigators (PI) at the institutions are responsible for ensuring that the work is completed on schedule.
 If an institution is not able to fulfill an agreed upon commitment the Institutional PI is responsible for ensuring that the work is assigned to another institution before there are adverse impacts to the M&O program.
 The Institutional MOUs also include a list of the physics group members and a head count of faculty, scientists, postdocs and graduate students.
 The Institutional MOUs are revised twice a year at the IceCube Collaboration Meetings.
-(A summary of the most current MOU headcount and level of committed contribution is included as Appendix 2 to this plan).
+(A summary of the most current MOU headcount, level of committed contribution and a summary of the collaborating institutions evolvement over time are included as Appendix 2 of this plan).